 Metal Plate Antennas

 As its name implies, these antennas are formed from a metal plate that has a specific pattern cut into the plate.
-A metal plate antenna is not directly mounted on the PCB layout.
+A metal plate antenna is not directly mounted on the PCB.
 Instead, this antenna sits above the board and contains a right-angle bracket that provides the antenna to the remaining electronics.
 The space below the antenna should be cleared of grounding planes, power planes, and other components.

-The metal plate antenna is placed at one edge of the Printed Circuit Board, usually in the corner of the board.
+The metal plate antenna is placed at one edge of the PCB, usually in the corner of the board.
 As odd as it may sound, the spacing between the edges determines the resonance frequency of the antenna in addition to the geometry of the antenna itself.
 Increasing the spacing between the edge of the board and the edge of the antenna increases the resonance frequency and the bandwidth.

 Designing a microstrip antenna requires a precise layout during the design phase.
-Slight deviations in the dimensions of the microstrip can change the resonant frequency of the antenna, and this leads to a decrease in linear gain and efficiency at 2.4 GHz for larger resonant frequency shifts.
+Slight deviations in the dimensions of the microstrip can change the resonant frequency of the antenna, and this leads to a decrease in linear gain and efficiency at 2.4 GHz for larger resonance shifts.
 This will also cause a decrease in the communication range.
 Your manufacturer must be able to accommodate the tight tolerances of these antennas.